wendysung/creative-embedded-system/module2/README.md

     <img src="../images/EnclosureDesign2.png" alt="EnclosureDesign2" height="355">
 </div>

-I found a wooden box that would fit the breadboard perfectly if I place it diagnoally, which helps stablelize the breadboard.
+I found a wooden box that would fit the breadboard perfectly if I place it diagonally, which helps stabilize the breadboard.

 <img src="../images/breadboard_enclosure.png" alt="breadboard enclosure design" height="400">

 I knew I wanted to joystick to be outside the box, but have the Joystick pins and wires covered.
 Wrapping the wrapping paper I got around the Joystick was the hard part.
-To do this, I measured out rough size of the joystick circle and cut out circle for it to fit through.
+To do this, I measured out the rough size of the joystick circle and cut out a circle for it to fit through.

-Afterwards, I taped down the joystick and wires to the lid so that I could stablize them while I wrap paper over it.
+Afterward, I taped down the joystick and wires to the lid so that I could stabilize them while I wrap paper over it.

 <div style="display: inline-block; height=500;">
     <img src="../images/joystick_enclosure.png" alt="joystick enclosure design" height="400">
     <img src="../images/enclosure_wrapping.png" alt="enclosure wrapping" height="400">
 </div>

 ## Final Result